brainstormforce/timeline-for-beaver-builder/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Improvement: Hardened the security of plugin.

 = 1.1.3 =
 * This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
 Please make sure you are using the latest version on your website.
 * Improvement: Improved codebase for improved security.